SurveyCore-Team/bytebloom-ecosystem-starter/README.md

-🌱 ByteBloom Ecosystem – Kotlin Implementation
+🌱 ByteBloom Ecosystem – Team Project

-The ByteBloom Ecosystem is a Kotlin-based project designed to read CSV data, transform it into structured models, and generate simple analytical reports via a clean CLI interface.
+This repository contains our team’s implementation of the ByteBloom Ecosystem project using Kotlin.

-This repository includes all components needed to parse and organize the data for mentees, teams, and performance tracking.
+The project reads data from CSV files (mentees.csv, teams.csv, performance.csv) and converts them into clean models to generate simple reports.

 🚀 How to Run the Project